mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 On the client side, this makes a lot of things easier.
 The consuming contexts can focus on the processes, the workflows and the dynamic properties of the domain working with entities and value objects without being bothered with identity and lineage except as how these concerns materialises in the API.

-Processes, agents and dynamic domain modelling
+## Processes, agents and dynamic domain modelling

 Dynamic domain complexity can be seen as a collection of asynchronous, concurrent, competing and collaborating processes.
 Object oriented programming was created to study and analyse such processes in context of a system.
 A system being a part of the world that is regarded as a whole, with its interacting components.

-For many reasons, it looks like the evolution of object oriented thinking stopped.
-The study of dynamic systems was left to the control theory community and artificial intelligence.
-The effect  was that the object world lost its connection with its origin.
+Looking bakc, it looks like the development of object oriented thinking stopped.
+A lot of effort went into object wiring and decoupling techniques such as dependency inversion, adoptation of class in existing and new programming languages and by all means into language features.
+The study of dynamic systems was left to the control theory and artificial intelligence communities.
+The effect  was that the object world lost the connection with its origin.
+Very few think of agents as objects on steroids.
+Objects are bound to the programming language "class" construct.

-In 1983 John Laired and Allen Newell created Soar, a cognitive agent architecture, and in 1991 Michael Bratman released his theory of human practical reasoning, also refers to as the BDI (Beliefs, Desires and Intentions) programming model for software agents.
+In 1983 John Laired and Allen Newell created Soar, a cognitive agent architecture and in 1991 Michael Bratman released his theory of human practical reasoning, refered to as BDI (Beliefs, Desires and Intentions), a programming model for software agents.

+An intelligent software agent is a program that solves problems,  a program who performs work, it's a program that can act in a role and it is a program that can collaborate and interact with other agents or humans.
+Agents are objects that control their own execution thread, they are active, they typically observe their environment and pursues intents.
+Objects as defined by class are passive components whose execution part are invoked by the embedding program.

+The best way to illustrate the relationship between objects and agents is the Java code below.
+That is how an agent can be made.

+public class Agent implements Runnable {
+    public void run() {
+	while true {
+	   // observe environemt
+	   // Select and execute action
+	}
+    }
+}

-In the simplest form: an agent have goals and execute plans to achieve those goals.
-Said in a simpler way, the agent execute actions as the response to external events.
-The hard part is the implementation of the agents reasoning leading to choosing the best possible action among many.
+The hard part is the implementation of the agents reasoning methods leading to choosing the best possible action among many.

 When late professor Kristen Nyggaard was teaching object oriented programming in his elder days, he used a restaurant as his example of a system and where he pointed out that processes has a set of basic qualities: Substance, state, transitions and structure.